 Skip to main content

-Grytviken
+Discover Grytviken

 The South Georgia Museum is located in Grytviken on the sub-Antarctic island of South Georgia.

-grytviken church
+Grytviken church

 The church is the only building at Grytviken that is still serving its original purpose.
 It undergone several restorations in recent years.
 The building is owned by the Government but managed by the museum team.